kuragin705/Calculator/README.md

 # Calculator

-Basic calculator written in Java and using Swing library.
+Basic calculator written in Java using Swing library.